What Life Asks Us to Recall

 (I suddenly had this image of Peter Pan struggling to keep his shadow attached to him, losing it, retrieving it, and having it stitched on by Wendy.)

-As for Chris, I saw his childhood spirit in his response too.
+I saw Chris’s childhood spirit in his response, too.
 It didn't matter what the adults told him.
 Instead, his energy resolved to be the decision-maker one day.

-On the other hand, I recall sitting around the kitchen table a few years back, talking to a family friend, a family man with children, and a wife.
-He was a good, hard-working man, but it surprised me when he told me how old he felt.
-While I didn't feel old, he was perhaps ten years younger than me.
+Still, years ago, sitting around the kitchen table, a family friend with children and a wife, surprised me when he confessed how old he felt.
+I didn't feel old, and he was ten years younger.

 Had he lost sight of his spirit—the part that was happy just being?